-If you need financial assistance with your registration fee, you should explore the businesses and organizations in your community.
+If you need financial assistance with your camp tuition, you should explore the businesses and organizations in your community.
 There are contributors waiting for you to ask for support!

-We do not want the registration fee to be a barrier.
+We do not want the camp tuition to be a barrier.
 Please contact us if you need help finding financial assistance.

 As you seek sponsorship, keep in mind the following: